Download

 Has the VOF or CV taken over another company or branch?

 The ex-owner of the company or branch must report this to KVK.
 For an eenmanszaak or branch office, they may use form 14.
 To report the end and takeover of a partnership (a VOF, CV, or maatschap), they can use form 17.
 To dissolve a legal entity (a BV, NV, or cooperative), they can use form 17A.
-KVK needs the original form (no copy or scan).
+KVK needs the original form (not a copy or scan).

 Digital mail from KVK